 Learn about the key concepts and techniques in Enterprise Architecture that make it a unique and important discipline.

-Master practical tips and examples that make it much easier to understand and explain what enterprise architecture (EA) is all about, and why it is so useful.
+This course will make it much easier for you to understand and explain what enterprise architecture (EA) is all about, and why it is so useful.
 This tutorial is aimed at all EA practitioners and anyone who wants to understand what Enterprise Architecture is, and why it is necessary.

 But certification and training programs don't always describe EA in a simple and straight-forward way.

-This course fills that gap: giving you practical tips and examples that show you how to explain what Enterprise Architecture is, and how it delivers benefits and value.
+This course fills that gap: giving you simple and clear explanations of key Enterprise Architecture concepts and why they are important.
 Many of the ideas in this course are missing in EA training courses.

 The number of individuals gaining enterprise architecture through standard training programs is increasing by over 12,000 people per year!
 Training as an Enterprise Architect is therefore a smart career move.

 Simply put - there has never been a better time to get trained as an Enterprise Architect.
-To stand out from the crowd you need to make sure that you know how to apply and use your EA skills.
+To stand out from the crowd you need to make sure that you really understand these core concepts in EA.